onnlucky/hotel/readme.txt

-change return into same as goto? add break as a return or by throwing? the _res values could be multiple, add code to unpack it? or add second param for full list? port evio and such into new style value/frame
+change return into same as goto? add break as a return or by throwing? the _res values could be multiple, add code to unpack it? or add second param for full list?

 rework all "callables" as tlClass based, and use the class->call rework all types as the tlClass things ... stop using anything else